mendix/docs/content/developerportal/support/submit-support-request.md

 * **Medium**
 * **Low**

-The request priority is based on this matrix:
+The request [ticket priority](ticket-priority) that Mendix determines is based on this matrix:

 ![](attachments/submit/204371729-pic5.png)